cmburgul/decentralised_planning/README.md

-# Decentralised Planning of two agents in a grid using A-star Search Algorithm and Visualizing in Rviz
+# Decentralised Planning of two agents in a grid using A-star Search Algorithm and Visualizing it in Rviz

 Approach :